Kong/docs.konghq.com/app/_src/gateway/production/monitoring/readiness-check.md

 ### Hybrid mode (`data_plane` role) or DB-less mode

-In Hybrid mode (`data_plane` role) or DB-less mode, the endpoint returns `200 OK` when all of the following conditions are met:
+In Hybrid mode (`data_plane` role) or DB-less mode, the endpoint returns `200 OK` when the following conditions are met:

 1. Kong has loaded a valid and non-empty config (`kong.yaml`)
 2. All Kong workers are ready to route requests